-Most people want you to stay safe on the road.
-However, some may try to use accident situations to get insurance payouts instead.
-Or worse, insurers may resort to shady tactics to get your business and then not pay out your claims.
+Most people want you to stay safe on the road, but some try to use car accidents to get insurance payouts instead.
+Or worse, some insurance companies resort to shady tactics to get your business and then not pay out your claims.

 Bait-and-switch insurance rates

 - How it works.
-Some insurance companies offer low introductory rates or one-time discounts that expire with your next policy renewal.
-You may also find that the company offsets this low rate with lower coverage, higher deductibles or exclusions.
+Some insurance companies offer low introductory rates or one-time discounts that expire when you renew your policy.
+The company may offset its low rate with low coverage, high deductibles or exclusions.

-- How to avoid it: Compare coverage across multiple providers and choose the one that’s highly rated for customer service and claims.
-Read all policy information before signing any documents, including fine print.
-Look for language like “first month” or “introductory offer” when comparing quotes.
+- How to avoid it.
+Compare multiple insurance companies and choose one that’s highly rated for customer service and claims.
+Read the policy before signing any documents, including fine print.
+Look for language like first month or introductory offer when comparing quotes.

 Independent agent payment theft

 - How it works.
-Most agents are trustworthy, but some have gone so far as to pocket your insurance payments personally without setting up an actual policy.
+Most agents are trustworthy, but some will steal premiums for personal payment without setting up an actual policy.
 When you need to make a claim, you’ll find no insurance to back you up.

-- How to avoid it: Don’t sign up for insurance from someone who calls you.
+- How to avoid it.
+Don’t sign up for insurance from someone who calls you.
 Instead, call the agent’s office directly to avoid number spoofing.
-After setting up the policy with an agent, verify your insurance with the company.
-Often, the company sends you proof of insurance online or through the mail.
-Not receiving this proof may indicate agent theft.
+If you buy through an agent, verify your insurance with the company.
+Often, the company sends proof of insurance online or through the mail, so not receiving this proof may suggest agent theft.

 Extra agent commission

 - How it works.
-Some underhanded agents will slip in extra coverage on your policy without your knowledge.
-This provides them with a larger commission but could cost you hundreds extra per year for coverage you might not need.
+Some underhanded agents slip extra coverage on your policy without your knowing.
+This gives them a larger commission but could cost you hundreds extra per year for unneeded coverage.

 Must read: What about car loan scams?

 You can face similar scams when buying a car or refinancing a car loan.
-The biggest watch-out is bait and switch tactics, where you’ll be promised one rate or amount and end up paying a different price.
+The biggest underhanded tactic to look out for is a bait-and-switch scam, where you’ll be promised one rate or amount and end up paying a different price.

 Signs of a car insurance scam

-You could experience an insurance scam at any time, but you may spot a few subtle signs that can help warn you away:
+You could experience an insurance scam at any time, but a few subtle signs might warn you away:

 - Lack of transparency.
-A shady agent or mechanic may avoid specific answers to your questions or forgo mentioning important information.
-They may dodge your questions if you ask for information like their business address or manager’s phone.
+A shady agent or mechanic may avoid specific answers or forget to mention important information.
+They may dodge your questions if you ask for their business address or manager’s phone number.

 - Lack of documentation.
-The person may not offer you official paperwork, receipts or proof of your policy or claim.
+The person may not give you official paperwork, receipts or proof of your policy or claim.

 - Urgency or unusual requests.
-Requirements might seem strict, urgent or out of the ordinary, like paying in cash or hurrying you through signing documents.
-They may claim to have a limited time offer that expires when you hang up the phone, or say things like “I’m doing you a favor.”
+Requirements might seem strict, urgent or out of the ordinary, like paying in cash or hurrying through signing documents.
+They may have a limited time offer that expires when you hang up the phone, or say things like “I’m doing you a favor.”

 - Reckless driving.
 A tough one to spot, drivers looking for an insurance payout may not drive safely on the road in general.
 Consider changing lanes, slowing down or taking a different route to avoid drivers who ride your bumper, swerve or change lanes quickly.

 - High target driver.
-Scammers tend to hit people who can get them paid quickly and without a fuss.
+Scammers tend to hit people who can get them paid quickly without a fuss.
 They tend to target women, seniors and wealthy drivers.
-Be on alert for a scam if you might be a tempting mark for thieves.
+Stay alert for a scam if you might be a tempting mark for thieves.

-Must read: Do I need a dash cam to prevent scams?
+Must read: Can a dashcam prevent auto insurance scams?

-While not usually required to get car insurance, a dash cam can prove your innocence by recording video of the situation directly from your dashboard.
-Benefits of a dashcam include:
+While not required for car insurance, a dash cam can prove your innocence by recording video of the situation from your dashboard.
+Benefits of a dashcam:

 - Deterring staged accidents.
-Scammers don’t want their staged accidents or erratic behavior to get caught on camera.
+Scammers don’t want their staged accidents or erratic behavior caught on camera.

 - Proving the events of an accident.
-A video of an accident offers undeniable proof of what happened.
+A video of an accident offers undeniable proof for what happened.

 - Stopping the thief.
-If you fell for a scam and the scammer gets away, dashcam footage might be useful for the police to catch the scammer or to use as evidence.
+If you fell for a scam and the scammer gets away, dashcam footage might help the police catch the scammer or give evidence.

-What to do if you fall for a scam
+What to do if you fall for an insurance scam

-Many people fall for car insurance scams, and those running the scam know how to make the offer sound legitimate or trap you into an accident.
-If you discover that you encountered a scam, you can take a few steps to soften the consequences.
+Many people fall for car insurance scams, and those running the scam know how to sound legitimate or trap you in an accident.
+If you get scammed, you can take a few steps to soften the fallout.

-- 1. Report the fraud.
-File a report with both the National Insurance Crime Bureau and your local police so recurring issues get dealt with.
+- Report the fraud.
+File a report with the National Insurance Crime Bureau (NICB) and the police so recurring issues get dealt with.

-- 2. Contact your insurance.
-This lets your insurer know to look deeper into any received claims and prevent unnecessary payouts.
+- Contact your insurance.
+This lets your insurance company know to look deeper into any claims and prevent unnecessary payouts.

-- 3. Contact other companies.
-You may need to freeze financial accounts or safeguard other personal information you accidentally gave out if you’re at risk for identity theft.
+- Contact other companies.
+You may need to freeze financial accounts or safeguard any personal information you accidentally gave out to prevent identity theft.

 How to report a car insurance scam